noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

 ### security groups

-- control access at the resource level
+- control access at the resource level; specifically the elastic network interfaces (ENIs)
 - see [markdown file](./securitygroups.md)

 ### Peering